 I started by caramelizing the onions in pan over medium heat.
-Then I seasoned a pork chop with salt and pepper and grilled it on my George Forman Grill.
+Then I seasoned a pork chop with salt and pepper and grilled it on my George Foreman Grill.
 To assemble the pizza I spread a generous portion of Santa Cruz Organic Apple Apricot Sauce across the pre-baked dough.
 Next, I sprinkled mozzarella cheese over the apple sauce.
 Finally, I topped the pizza with a sliced golden delicious apple, caramelized onions, and the pork chop.
 If I make this pizza again I think I’ll use a cheese with more flavor – perhaps Swiss cheese.

 Posted in Apple, apple sauce, cheese, Fruit, meat, mozzarella, Onion, pizza, pork, sauce, veggie